 scaling factor, which value is in the Science Operation Center/Instrument

-Inteface Control Document - SOC_INST_ICD - provided with this data set.
+Interface Control Document - SOC_INST_ICD - provided with this data set.

 N.B. the IQ data calibration is present only to satisfy a PDS requirement;

 it is more or less meaningless as it provides no additional information